RetroMaximus/ClearEssentials/README.md

 A good example of this is the [vocadsr] object.
 A full gui is provided with option to set new values to all of the gui elements.
 While midi notes can still be recieved when [vocadsr] is not visible.

 Acknowledgements
-​ Special thanks the facebook group Pure Data and folks at https://forum.pdpatchrepo.info/ all of your answers over the years has given the confedense to start and compile this library.
+​ Special thanks the facebook group Pure Data and folks at https://forum.pdpatchrepo.info/ all of your answers over the years has given the confidence to start and compile this library.